tshjustin/ByteSize/README.md

 Making Academic Papers easier and more byte size to read

-### Frontend Features
+### Requirements - Frontend

-1. Add Search bar that shows present settings + FIltering ✔️
+F1.
+Add Search bar that shows present settings + FIltering ✔️

-2. Refactor const labels as there are duplicates ✔️
+F2.
+Refactor const labels as there are duplicates ✔️

-3. Hovering abstract logic
+F3.
+Hovering abstract logic

-4. Colour scheme + UI/UX
+F4.
+Colour scheme + UI/UX

-5. User Experience
+F5.
+User Experience

-### Backend (Postgres, FastAPI, celery, llamaindex? )
+### Requirements - Backend

-1. Storing of saved papers ✔️ (Done with LocalStorage.
-KIV if need to shift to backend)

-2. Authenthication if requires by 1. ✔️ (LocalStorage for Saved Papers)

-3. Scraping and packaging of pre-prints

-4. LLM Summarization of abstracts in easier format  (Microservice)

-5. API Endpoints + Payload

-6. Refactoring of frontend acceptances
+F1: Papers are scraped 00:00 each day and refreshes the feed.
+Scraped papers are saved into the database at the same time.

+F2: Saved Papers are stored in the database, holding up to <?> time worth of data.

+F2.1: If a Paper is saved by the User, then it would be persistently stored on LS, rather than backend

+F2.2: Breakthrough papers are saved permenantly on the backend server.
+This ensures the papers are saved beyond <?> time.

+F3: Users can be perform 2 search: [Manual] Search / [Filter] Search

+F3.1: [Manual] Search: Leverages on Arxiv API calls - Ensure comprehensivness such that it handles either 1.
+Title inputs 2.
+Author Name inputs 3.
+Categorical inputs etc ..

+F3.2: [Filter] Search: Leverages on daily updated search

+F4: Abstracts / Summary of papers are made to more byte size for easier reading

+F5: Packaging of endpoint payloads such that above are satisfied.

-Flow:
+### Flow:

 1. Try API calling and schema